SMSpp-Project/tools/README.md

 - `investmentblock_solver`: an InvestmentBlock solver

+- `svm_solver`: a SVMBlock solver, i.e., a Support Vector Machine trainer, together with the model selection that surrounds the training: hold-out and k-fold cross-validation, both stratified, and grid search over the hyper-parameters

 - `chgcfg`: a small utility to change some parameters in a configuration file while leaving all the rest unchanged